Galway Hospice Foundation Patients Charter

 Dignity & Respect

 Complaints can be made to any staff member, and will be handled as per our Complaints Policy.
-You are also invited to complete our ongoing Comment Form which records positive or negative comments on your experiences at the hospice.
+You are also invited to complete our Comment Form which records positive or negative comments on your experiences at the hospice.
 This information helps us to continually improve our quality standards.

 Communication and Participation Concerning Your Care and Treatment